dkittle/learning_akka_book/README.md

 ```

 Load the project into either IntelliJ or Eclipse.
 You can usually do this easily by opening the `build.sbt` file with
-your ide.
+your IDE.
 If you are brave, use VIM, VI or Emacs.

 Make sure your project builds for the first time.
 This will download all the dependencies in the `build.sbt` file and, in
 the case of IntelliJ, index your project.
 This can take a while to do on a slow internet connection, which is what we